 The PCM-4896 also features power management to minimize power consumption.
-It complies with the ACPI standard and supports three types of power saving features: Doze mode, Standby mode, and Suspend mode.
-In addition, the board's watchdog timer can automatically reset the system or generate an interrupt in case the system stops due to a program bug or EMI.
+It complies with the APM standard and supports three types of power saving features: Doze mode, Standby mode, and Suspend mode.
+In addition, the board's watchdog timer can be programed to reset the system or generate an interrupt in case the system stops due to a program bug or EMI.